-When you’ve done this, it won’t come up in Digital Marketplace search results anymore but you’ll still be able to see the service details in your account.
+When you’ve done this, it will not come up in Digital Marketplace search results any more but you’ll still be able to see the service details in your account.

-If a buyer enters into a contract for a service that a supplier then removes, the contract is still valid.
-The URL of the service will remain public but a banner will be added to the service page stating the date when the supplier made the service unavailable.
+The URL of the service will remain public but a banner will be added to the service page saying when the supplier made the service unavailable.